-- 1. Protecting environmental values and the achievement of water quality objectives; - Achieving the applicable stormwater management design objectives as outlined in Tables A and B (Appendix 2); or demonstrate current best practice environmental management for development that is for an urban purpose; - 3.
-Providing innovative and locally appropriate solutions for urban stormwater management that achieve the relevant urban stormwater management design objectives; - 4.
-Avoiding or minimising the disturbance of land for urban or future urban purposes in areas with natural drainage, acid sulphate soils, erosion risk, groundwater and landscape features; - 5.
-Protecting the natural and built environment (including infrastructure)and human health from the potential adverse impacts of acid sulphate soils; - 6.
-Locating, designing and constructing/managing development for an urban purpose to avoid or minimise: - a.
-Impacts arising from: - i.
-Altered stormwater quality or flow rate, and - ii.
-Wastewater (other than contaminated stormwater and sewage), and
+1.a) Protecting environmental values and the achievement of water quality objectives;

+- 2.b) Achieving the Achieving the applicable stormwater management design objectives as outlined in Tables A and B (Appendix 2); or demonstrate current best practice environmental management for development that is for an urban purpose; - 3.c) Providing innovative and locally appropriate solutions for urban stormwater management that achieve the relevant urban stormwater management design objectives; - 4.d)Avoiding or minimising the disturbance of land for urban or future urban purposes in areas with natural drainage, acid sulphate soils, erosion risk, groundwater and landscape features; - 5.e) Protecting the natural and built environment (including infrastructure)\and human health from the potential adverse impacts of acid sulphate soils; - 6.f) Locating, designing and constructing/managing development for an urban purpose to avoid or minimise: a.i.
+Impacts arising from: - i.A.
+Altered stormwater quality or flow rate, and - ii.B.
+Wastewater (other than contaminated stormwater and sewage), and - b.C.
+The creation or expansion of non-tidal artificial waterways, such as urban lakes, and - A.D.The release and mobilisation of nutrients that increase the risk of algal blooms.

-- iii.
-The creation or expansion of non-tidal artificial waterways, such as urban lakes, and - b.
-The release and mobilisation of nutrients that increase the risk of algal blooms - 7.
-Ensuring development in water catchments is undertaken in a manner which contributes to the maintenance and enhancement (where possible) of water quality to protect the drinking water and aquatic ecosystem environmental values in those catchments; - 8.
-Ensuring development within a water supply buffer area complies with the specific outcomes and measures contained within the Seqwater Development Guidelines: Development Guidelines for Water Quality Management in Drinking Water Catchments 2012 or similar development assessment requirements.
+- 7.g) Ensuring development in water catchments is undertaken in a manner which contributes to the maintenance and enhancement (where possible) of water quality to protect the drinking water and aquatic ecosystem environmental values in those catchments; - 8.h) Ensuring development within a water supply buffer area complies with the specific outcomes and measures contained within the Seqwater Development Guidelines: Development Guidelines for Water Quality Management in Drinking Water Catchments 20127 or similar development assessment requirements.